burchill/catchr/README.md

 ## Found a bug or have a suggestion?

-Please open an issue and I'll try to get to it!
+Please open an issue and I’ll try to get to it\!

-### Acknowledgments

-The inception of the core of the `collect_conditions` function comes from [Luke Tierney's answer to a question on the R-help mailing list](https://tolstoy.newcastle.edu.au/R/help/04/06/0217.html), which was very helpful in my understanding of `R`'s error-handling.

-Likewise, much of this code came from other (more personal) packages I've worked on over the years, such as [`zplyr`](https://github.com/burchill/zplyr) and [`cs`](https://github.com/burchill/cs).

-### Footnotes
+## Footnotes

+1. See `help("catchr-DSL", "catchr")` for the details.

+2.  i.e., “suppresses”, “catches”, “hides”—whatever you want to call it

-[1] I've found it's even *more* useful when you combine `purrr` and `future` via [`furrr`](https://github.com/DavisVaughan/furrr) (e.g., to run models in parallel).
-Shout-out to Davis Vaughan for his lovely code!
+3. I’ve found it’s even *more* useful when you combine `purrr` and `future` via [`furrr`](https://github.com/DavisVaughan/furrr) (e.g., to run models in parallel).
+Shout-out to Davis Vaughan for his lovely code\!